Tally ho! Foxhunting in Pony Club

 Foxhunting is all about the thrill of the chase.
 Riding horseback with a pack of hounds across the open countryside is an exhilarating experience.
 The hunt may include crossing creeks and streams, jumping logs and other natural obstacles, and navigating through fields, woods, and all kinds of terrain.
 Best of all, foxhunting is a sport that all ages and levels of riders can enjoy.

 Since 1954, the United States Pony Clubs, Inc. has maintained a close relationship with the world of foxhunting.
 This can be traced to the fact that most of the early Pony Clubs in the United States had direct ties to hunts and hunting people.
-The four founders of USPC – Dean and Louise Lott Bedford, Alexander Mackay-Smith, and Col. Howard Fair—all were hunting enthusiasts who recognized the importance of encouraging youth in the sport, while at the same time teaching riding and horse management.
+The four founders of USPC—Dean and Louise Lott Bedford, Alexander Mackay-Smith, and Col. Howard Fair—all were hunting enthusiasts who recognized the importance of encouraging youth in the sport, while at the same time teaching riding and horse management.
 Hunting and its age-old traditions reflect the essence of Pony Club training: dedication, discipline, patience, perseverance, good manners, and sportsmanship.

 Photos Courtesy of Dave Traxler

 Pony Club works closely with the Masters of Foxhounds Association of North America (MFHA), which is the governing body of organized mounted hunting with hounds in the United States and Canada.
 There are many resources available on their website to learn more about the sport.
-You can also become a member of the MFHA and receive their magazine and newsletters.

 The foxhunting community and Pony Club also work together on a shared mission to preserve and protect open land for horses and riding.
 Land is essential to virtually all horse sports and equestrian activities.
 Land stewardship and open space preservation have become cornerstones of the Pony Club educational program, and this is a direct and valuable outgrowth of Pony Club’s long history with foxhunting.

-Foxhunting Opportunities
+Foxhunting Opportunities in Pony Club

-Foxhunting is recognized as a discipline in Pony Club.
+Foxhunting is recognized as a resource discipline in Pony Club.
 Although it is noncompetitive, there are many opportunities to enjoy hunting as a Pony Club member.

 MFHA Fairly Hunted Award